 - One ounce to one kilogram of cocaine

 - One to ten grams or 100 to 1000 tablets of PCP

 - One-tenth of a gram to one gram or 100 to 1000 tablets of LSD

 Fight for Your Freedom – Contact Abilheira Law, Today

-Our Rhode Island drug crimes defense attorneys understand how much is at stake when facing these charges and want to help you protect your future.
+Our Rhode Island drug crimes attorney understands how much is at stake when facing these charges and want to help you protect your future.
 Request your consultation with our team to begin discussing your legal options.
 We are available to answer or return your calls 24/7, or you can visit one of our office locations in Warren or Providence.
 At Abilheira Law, LLC, we are dedicated to providing supportive assistance and personalized legal strategies to every client we represent.

 Contact the firm today to get started.

 Most people are aware they can be charged with a crime if they are in possession of an illegal controlled substance, but few are aware they can be charged with a crime even if they simply possess drug paraphernalia.
 Contact the experienced drug paraphernalia lawyer at Abilheira Law, LLC.
 We can help protect your rights and reputation when faced with drug charges.

 “all equipment, products, and materials of any kind which are intended for use or designed for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, preparing, testing, analyzing, packing, repackaging, storing, concealing, ingesting, inhaling or introducing into the human body a controlled substance.”